OffchainLabs/decentralized-timeboost-spec/README.md

 **Inclusion phase: reference implementation strategy**

+This section describes a reference implementation strategy for the inclusion phase.
+This strategy satisfies all of the requirements, but implementations are free to use a different strategy if it also satisfies the requirements.

 In each round of the consensus sub-protocol, each committee member submits a candidate list of transactions.
 The consensus round’s result is a list of *N-F* of the candidate lists submitted for that round (or no result, if the consensus round fails).

 When a member constructs its *candidate list* as its input to a consensus round, it includes all of the following in its candidate list: